dvoina/AoC_2019/README.md

 - 3 address computer is a beautiful thing
 - defaultdict in python is a nice shorthand
 - look-up tables are again better than code
 - day 7 is a wake-up call for Rust.
-Done in a rush in Python but I regeret taht I was not using Rust
+Done in a rush in Python but I regret that I was not using Rust